cooperhewitt/go-ucd/README.md

 	SPACE
 	GRINNING CAT FACE WITH SMILING EYES

+## Versions

+This package exports data defined in the `UnicodeData.txt` and the `Unihan.zip` files dated 2014-03-10 and 2014-06-05 respectively.
+Both are available from http://unicode.org/Public/UCD/latest/ucd/.

 ## Shout outs

 Many thanks to friend and Go-friend [Richard Crowley](https://github.com/rcrowley) who is always kind and patient answering my Go-related questions.
 Go is lovely but Go is weird.